-LaTeX, an introduction
+LaTeX, an Introduction

-Below are some of the key features found in LaTeX
+Below are some of the key features found in LaTeX:

-2. Handles complex mathematical equations with great ease
+2. Handles complex mathematical equations with great ease.

 Installation

 There are installation packages available for all major platforms.
-If you are using OSX an installer can be found at MacTex - also bundling TeXShop, which I have found to be great for quick experiments.
-Users on the Windows platform can head to proTeXt which follows a similar simple installation process as its Mac variant.
+If you are using OSX, an installer can be found at MacTeX, which also bundles TeXShop - great for quick experiments.
+Windows users can head to proTeXt, which follows a similarly simple installation process as its Mac variant.

-A screenshot of TeXShop in action TeXShop
+A screenshot of TeXShop in action

 Basics